Azure/communication-ui-library/packages/calling-component-bindings/review/beta/calling-component-bindings.api.md

 // Warning: (ae-internal-missing-underscore) The name "CallHandlersOf" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export type CallHandlersOf<AgentType extends TeamsCallAgent | CallAgent> = AgentType extends CallAgent ?
-CallingHandlers : never | /* @conditional-compile-remove(teams-call) */ TeamsCallingHandlers;
+CallingHandlers : never | /* @conditional-compile-remove(teams-identity-support) */ TeamsCallingHandlers;

 // @public
 export type CallingBaseSelectorProps = {